-Type of Security: The Trust shall issue Estrategias Inmobiliarias Equity Securities ("TEIS")
+Type of Security: The Trust shall issue Estrategias Inmobiliarias Equity Securities, namely "PEI Securities" or the "Securities".

-Rights of the Securities: The Securities under the different Tranches of the Issuance Program are fungible and thus, all of them have the exact same rights, regardless of the Tranche under which they are issued.
-Therefore, Investors acquire a pro rata right or aliquot in the Trust, equivalent to the result of dividing the number of Securities owned by the Investor by the total number of outstanding Securities under the Issuance Program.
-The Investor does not acquire a fixed yield certificate but shares the resulting profits or losses.
+Securities' Rights: Because the Securities of the different Tranches under the Issuance Program are fungible, all of them afford the exact same rights, regardless of the Tranche under which they are issued.
+Therefore, the Investors acquire a proportional right or aliquot in the Trust, equivalent to the result of dividing the number of Securities owned by the Investor by the total number of outstanding Securities of the Issuance Program.
+The Investor does not acquire a fixed yield security, but an interest on the resulting profits or losses.